 (sometimes faster than waiting for a shuttle bus)

-and past these to
+and it to

 The path looks like this as you go towards towards it in the parking lot: